pondersome/RTK_GPS_NTRIP/ntrip_client/README.md

 * **/rtcm**: This node will publish the RTCM corrections received from the server to this topic as [RTCM messages](http://docs.ros.org/en/noetic/api/mavros_msgs/html/msg/RTCM.html).
 These messages can be consumed by nodes such as the [microstrain_inertial_driver](https://github.com/LORD-MicroStrain/microstrain_inertial)
 * **/nmea**: This node will subscribe on this topic and receive [NMEA sentence messages](http://docs.ros.org/en/api/nmea_msgs/html/msg/Sentence.html) which it will forward to the NTRIP server.
 This is only needed when using a virtual NTRIP server
+* **/ntrip_server_hz**: This node will publish the frequency of communications with the NTRIP server to help check compliance with usage policies.

 ## Docker Integration